SkyRaider95/rcdrive-raspberry/README.md

 # Summary

 The goal of this project is to create a self-driving rc car using Raspbery Pi and a camera.
 The logic of steering the vehicle is done through TensorFlow on a combination of dashcam footage and iterations of the model.
+As of Septemeber 2019, this project is considered abandoned and is archived.

 # Objective